DupiDachs/HX711_PIGPIO_C/README.md

 <img src="https://github.com/DupiDachs/HX711_PIGPIO_C/blob/main/screenshots/readingShell.png" width="250">

 # CPU usage
-Only running the C code takes up 12% CPU time (88%id) on the Pi Zero W.
+Only running the C code takes up 17% CPU time (83%id) on the Pi Zero W.
 <img src="https://github.com/DupiDachs/HX711_PIGPIO_C/blob/main/screenshots/CPUusage.png" width="500">

-Also viewing the result in the browser leaves a bit less than 40% idle. websocketd and the server take up a lot.
-This could be a next starting point for an improvement.
+Also viewing the result in the browser leaves a bit more than 60% idle.
 <img src="https://github.com/DupiDachs/HX711_PIGPIO_C/blob/main/screenshots/CPUusageBrowser.png" width="500">

-Also viewing the attached camera leaves no idle time and leads to some hickups - it is a close call.
-But well, enough for my needs not to use it at the same time.
+Also viewing the attached camera is no issue and still leaves us with more than 50% idle. :)

 # Reading example (browser)
 No outliers and very sensitive readings. :) These initial waves are coming from me touching the table where the sensor is put.